R3J3NT/ServiceNow-performance-study/README.md

 ## Table of contents

 [Tool](scripts/measure-time-execution.js) - Script which can be used on ServiceNow instance to execute scripts performance tests.

+[How to use](scripts/readme.md) - Documentation, describing how to use measure-time-execution.js tool.

 [Researches](/researches) - Researches about scripts performance